Amid68/Fake-News-Detection/feature_engineering/ISOT_FE/ISOT_FE.md

     print(f"{i}. {rec}")
 ```

+    Recommendations for Model Fine-tuning:
+    1. Start with simple baseline models (Logistic Regression, Naive Bayes) to establish benchmarks
+    2. Use both engineered features and text-based features (TF-IDF or embeddings) for best performance
+    3. Consider transformer-based models like BERT or RoBERTa for advanced text representation
+    4. Monitor for signs of the model learning unwanted patterns or shortcuts
+    5. Perform cross-validation to ensure robust performance evaluation
+    6. Analyze misclassifications to identify remaining biases or patterns
+    7. Consider ensemble methods that combine multiple models
+    8. Test on external datasets to ensure generalization beyond the ISOT dataset
+    9. Use stratified sampling throughout to maintain class balance
+    10. Implement regularization to prevent overfitting to dataset-specific patterns

 ## 8. Suggested Model Training Pipeline

 Here's a suggested pipeline for training a fake news detection model:

 ```python
 # Outline of a comprehensive model training pipeline